WebAssembly/spec/spectec/test-prose/TEST.md

 Storagetype_ok/pack
 - the storage type packtype is valid if:
   - packtype is valid.

-Fieldtype_ok
-- the field type (MUT? storagetype) is valid if:
-  - the storage type storagetype is valid.

-Functype_ok
-- the function type t_1* -> t_2* is valid if:
-  - the result type t_1* is valid.
-  - the result type t_2* is valid.

 Comptype_ok
 - the composite type comptype is valid if: